DeWine opposes push to move Guard units into the Space Force

 In his letter to Biden, DeWine said the proposal undermines the intent of the Militia Act of 1903 and circumvents the authority of governors.

-"There's no intention to move anyone," Secretary of the Air Force Frank Kendall told senators last week.
+"There's no intention to move anyone," Secretary of the Air Force Frank Kendall told senators recently.
 "There's some concerns out there that I think are overblown.
 People will basically have stability if they transition."

 DeWine emphasized what his statement called his "overall support for the missions of the U.S. Air Force and U.S. Space Force and encouraged the federal government to consider alternative methods for calling on the Ohio National Guard to support these missions."

-"This move represents a significant federal overreach that should concern governors and federal lawmakers alike," Francis M. McGinn, president of the National Guard Association of the United States, wrote in a recent op-ed published by the website Breaking Defense.
+"This move represents a significant federal overreach that should concern governors and federal lawmakers alike," Francis M. McGinn, president of the National Guard Association of the United States, wrote in a recent op-ed.
 "This is an attempt to bypass the longstanding authority Congress gave to governors requiring their consent before any National Guard units can be removed from their states."

 The 2024 defense budget and policy bill required the Air Force to explore creating a separate National Guard component for the Space Force.